“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 The war between the American Colonies and the British Empire wages on.
 The elite military of the British Empire is fighting a rebellious colonial army full of farmers and settlers.
 They can’t lose… right?

 1775: Rebellion does so many things right as a game.
 The combat tactics involved in 1775 are excellent.
-Each side has their own set of special dice using symbols instead of numbers.
+Each side has its own set of special dice using symbols instead of numbers.
 When fighting, players from each side will roll dice and results may vary.
 Hits could outright kill, units can completely withdraw from the attack, or there could even be some hit-and-run tactics put in play.

 Dice System for Balance